Amar-Nath9/video_subtitle/README.md

 ## Additional Requirements

+- **While checking the closed captions (CC), try toggling the CC off and on.**
+- **While running the server, if the subtitles are not visible, try changing the language and check again.**
 - Ensure you have PostgreSQL installed and running on your machine.
 - If using Docker, make sure your containers are properly configured and running.
 - Set up environment variables for sensitive information like database credentials if needed.